Customized software development at a rapid pace

 - A website design consultancy generates a wide variety of sites, all with a sales volume of one.
 These are “Job Shops” - low volume, high product mix.

-- A COTS software vendor likely sits in the “Mass Production” category - with a limited number of packaged solutions being sold out to customers.
+- A COTS software vendor likely sits in the “Mass Production” category - with customers purchasing a limited number of packaged solutions.

 Taking the lead from manufacturing, as we often do in software, the future of software development is that of Mass Customization.

-How can a tailored solution be sold to customers, while the organization produces those solutions at scale, and at a low cost?
+How can a tailored solution be sold to customers while the organization produces those solutions at scale and at a low cost?
 At first glance, it looks as though Agile software development targets this goal.
-Yet, in reality, Agile development means faster adaptation of Mass Production to market demands.
-This is a worthwhile undertaking but doesn’t get closer to Mass Customization.
+Yet, in reality, Agile development means the faster adaptation of Mass Production to market demands.
+This process is a worthwhile undertaking but does not get closer to Mass Customization.

 The best current precedent for Mass Customization might be the leading cloud vendors.
-A Google Cloud Platform (GCP) customer will utilize GCP in a way that is different from every other customer.
-The various service offerings (and combinations of services) can be tailored to the specific needs of the customer.
+A Google Cloud Platform (GCP) customer will utilize GCP differently from every other customer.
+The various service offerings (and combinations of services) can be tailored to the customer’s specific needs.

-That said, for GCP, each customer’s value is diminished by the need for customers to cloud engineer their own solutions.
-This is why GCP has plenty of partners who help customers engineer their solutions.
+That said, for GCP, each customer’s value is diminished by the need for customers to cloud-engineer their own solutions.
+This situation is why GCP has plenty of partners who help customers engineer their solutions.
 The large cloud providers are also known to pre-release or customize cloud services for their largest Fortune 500 enterprise customers.
-However, this sort of customization is inaccessible for all but the largest cloud customers.
+However, this customization is inaccessible for all but the largest cloud customers.
 The needs of these smaller organizations, which do not fit nicely into the service offerings of a cloud provider, will go unfulfilled (or at least poorly addressed).

-First, (and a big departure from the cloud providers) is a pull-based system for customers.
+First is a pull-based system for customers—and a significant departure from the cloud providers.
 Instead of pushing products, configurations, and offerings out into the market, mass customization requires customers to “pull” the solutions from providers.
-This could look like the customized cloud services offered to huge enterprise customers, but made widely available.
-For example, even startups could request a modified version of AWS Lambda which better fits their needs.
+This outcome could look like the customized cloud services offered to huge enterprise customers but made widely available.
+For example, even startups could request a modified version of AWS Lambda, that better fits their needs.

 The very concept of product and service offerings degrades in this environment, with requirement specifications and tailored product platforms taking their place.
-Instead of architecting applications to try and mash project specifications with available products, services, and libraries, customized product platforms, the specification itself is provided to cloud vendors.
-The cloud vendors respond with a tailored product platform, which has module stubs for developers to customize.
+Instead of architecting applications to try and mash project specifications with available products, services, libraries, and customized product platforms, the specification is provided to cloud vendors.
+The cloud vendors respond with a tailored product platform with module stubs for developers to customize.

-This sort of custom software development already exists in 3D printing software - a hybrid manufacturing/software industry.
-Companies like Twikit offer 3D printing customizations across a range of different product types such as automotive, prosthetics, interior construction, and lifestyle.
+This custom software development already exists in 3D printing software - a hybrid manufacturing/software industry.
+Companies like Twikit offer 3D printing customizations across various product types such as automotive, prosthetics, interior construction, and lifestyle.
 Instead of mapping hardware requirements to available components, the hardware requirements themselves are the trigger for a pull-based customized value chain - customizing each component.
 Customers provide their needs directly and receive a polished customized product.

 However, this is just the beginning.
-Building custom software, based directly on customer needs, across distributed networks of pull-based custom product/service offerings, can be done.
-Now, we can imagine the delivery of ideas to “production code” taking only a matter of hours, or even minutes, as we automatically align the value chain, across organizations, with the evolving needs of each customer - fulfilling needs directly with the adaptability of an artist and the efficiency of a machine.
+Building custom software based directly on customer needs across distributed networks of pull-based custom product/service offerings can be done.
+Now, we can imagine the delivery of ideas to “production code” taking only a matter of hours or even minutes.
+As we automatically align the value chain across organizations with the evolving needs of each customer, we can fulfill needs directly with the adaptability of an artist and the efficiency of a machine.